 Types of Signatures

-There are different types of signatures, each signature having a distinguished party authorized to affix it on any legal document.
+There are different types of signatures, each of which has a distinguished party authorized to affix it to any legal document.
 Some of the most common types of signatures include:

 Partnerships